fusion-energy/neutronics-workshop/README.md

 You should see the isotropic point source appearing along with the simple sphere geometry.
 The colour map shows the neutron flux reducing as one moves away from the point source.

-- Try changing the "flux" tally for an "absorption" tally and rerun the simulation with the same command.
+- Try changing the "flux" tally for an "absorption" tally and re-run the simulation with the same command.

 - Try changing the Li6 enrichment of the material and compare the absorption of neutrons with the natural Li6 enrichment.